 Inclusivity and Equity (IE)

-IE at Mirman bridges three areas of school life: curriculum and instruction, student programming and school culture, and institutional identity.
-Students, families, and educators are partners in teaching and learning through an inclusive and equitable lens within our connected community.
+IE at Mirman bridges three areas of school life: curriculum and instruction, culture and climate, and institutional identity.
+Guided by the Board of Trustees' vision and strategic plan, students, families, and educators partner together to teach, learn, and practice inclusivity and equity in our connected community.

 Statement of Inclusivity